-Service revenue includes marketplace service revenue and other services revenue through the internet platform.
+Service revenue includes marketplace service revenue and other services revenue.
 Marketplace service revenue refers to the commission fee earned by us when we act as an agent for sales of vendors' goods.
-Vendors' goods can be sold through auction or online ordering.
-In addition, we earn service fees from the provision of repair and maintenance services to products such as handbags and watches.
+Vendors' goods can be sold through auction or online ordering on our internet platform.
+In addition, we earn service fees from the provision of standalone repair and maintenance services to products such as handbags and watches.

 With respect to the marketplace service revenue, we do not have substantial inventory risk or latitude in establishing prices.
+Products sold through marketplace generally do not go through our warehouse for quality or authentication check.
 We thus view the suppliers to be our customers and consider ourselves as the agent in the arrangement with the suppliers.
 Accordingly, we record the net amount as marketplace service fees earned.